The Bottom Line.

-So, the European Union is increasingly making efforts to invest in building a stronger relationship with the region.
+So, the European Union is increasingly making efforts to invest in building a stronger relationship with Asia and Eurasia.

 Promoting economic ties between the two regions seems like a great idea because the economics are extremely significant.
 As the connectivity strategy notes, Asia represents 60% of the world population and accounts for 35% of the EU exports (€618bn) and 45% of the EU imports (€774bn).
 Plus, the region might – still according to the EU – require over 1.3 trillion per year for infrastructure development to sustain its current economic pace (against 1.5 trillion in Europe for the whole 2021-2030 period).